Nishaanth2001/Assignment-2/README.md

 # Assignment-2

-Tab Navigation and Stack Navigation
+Tab Navigation and Stack Navigation.

+To install the necessary components required, input the following commands:

 npm install @react-navigation/native